Peakboard/peakboard.github.io/_administration/11-en-runtime-installation.md

 In some IT infrastructures this installation does not work automatically, then it must be deployed manually.

-First, the preivew software requires a Windows 10 or Windows Server 2016 system with atleast build 10586 (1511 November Update).
+First, the preivew software requires a Windows 10 system with atleast build 16299 (1703 Fall Creators Update).

 Then the Peakboard installation folder must be opened.
 This is in the standard C:/Program Files/Peakboard/Designer.
 Here the subfolder temporaryInstallFiles/RuntimeDependencies must be opened.